whosonfirst/whosonfirst-sources/sources/README.md

 ## Mesoshapes

-_Mesoshapes are a product of Who's On First._
+_Mesoshapes are a product of Mapzen for Who's On First._

 * id `1108756907`
 * name `meso`